comychitz/intro_to_programming/README.md

 Finally, we have a close curly bracket (`}`) indicating the end of the body, thus the end of this function.

-Now, when we want to use this function, or *call* this rfunction, we can write the following:
+Now, when we want to use this function, or *call* this function, we can write the following:
 ```c++
 int y = doubleValue(2);